art345/MeToo/index.md

 <center>
 {% include topic_clustering.html %}

 This modeling allows to clearly identify topics like the topic #10 which seems to be about Harvey Weinstein accusation, or topic #4, about Donald Trump accusation.
 They are of course coherent with the popular hashtags (#trumpsexprobe, #weinstein...).
+This method shows the diversity of topics among the tweets and within the movement ; but the main keywords remain present in every topic.

 <br>